Submitting A level History coursework in Summer 2017

 It's important that you annotate the coursework to show the moderator how you have interpreted the mark scheme and applied it to the students' work.

 You should mark and annotate the work in ink.
 Initial marking may be done in pencil until you are satisfied that you are applying the marking criteria accurately and consistently; please then go over your marks and comments in ink.
+The colour of the ink is not important provided it is visibly different to the student’s work.

 What are the grade boundaries?